evkx/evkx.github.io/content/models/dongfeng/nammi_box/nammi_box_42.3kwh/_index.md

 The Dongfeng Nammi Box 42.3kWh is equipped with a single type of steering wheel:

-- **Circular Steering Wheel:** This steering wheel includes physical buttons and scroll wheels, providing intuitive control over the infotainment system, allowing you to easily adjust the volume, change music tracks, and manage other key functions.
+- **Circular Steering Wheel:** This steering wheel features a flat bottom and top, providing a sporty look and feel.
+It also includes physical buttons and scroll wheels, providing intuitive control over the infotainment system, allowing you to easily adjust the volume, change music tracks, and manage other key functions.

 ### Mirrors